Best Overnight Summer Camps in Alabama 2023

 7. YMCA Camp Cha-La-Kee

-Boys and girls can attend YMCA Camp Cha-La-Kee, which surrounds the beautiful Lake Guntersville in Northern Alabama.
-It’s renowned for its tech-free philosophy to inspire campers to become more social and partake in healthy activities.
+Boys and girls can attend YMCA Camp Cha-La-Kee, which surrounds the beautiful Lake Guntersville.
+It’s one of the best sleepaway camps in Northern Alabama, renowned for its tech-free philosophy to inspire campers to become more social and partake in healthy activities.

 There is a ton of space to play, so young explorers can receive a wonderful outdoor education while gaining new skills and self-confidence.